-MSc Health Promotion Practice (Online)
+MSc Health Promotion Practice

 This programme will provide those working to deliver on the ambitions of the Healthy Ireland framework with the skills to plan and deliver multi-disciplinary health promotion projects with professional competence.
 The programme combines the development of expertise in Health Promotion, including skills in research, analysis and communication, with skills in the planning and execution of complex initiatives in this field.
-This programme can be taken either full-time or on a part-time (2 years) basis.

 The programme includes taught online courses in three areas of specific relevance, namely: